 - 9.3.1 Core Strategy Policy CS2 and saved Local Plan policy EV/1 seek to respect and enhance the landscape character of the area and the form of existing settlements and the open and undeveloped nature of the countryside.
 Policy CS11 of the Core Strategy seeks to protect the character of our landscape and countryside and reinforce sense of place and local distinctiveness.
 These policies generally accord with the National Planning Policy Framework and do not directly impact on the supply of housing.
-As a result, it is not considered that there is a need to reduce the weight that should be given to them. - 9.3.2 Emerging Local Plan Policy EV1 requires new development to protect landscape character and to reinforce sense of place and local distinctiveness. and maintain separate identities of settlements.
-This policy is at an advanced stage and were discussed at the hearing sessions in June 2022 and are consistent with the NPPF so can be given moderate weight. - 9.3.3 Emerging Local Plan Policy EV3 states that development in Areas of Local Separation will only be supported where: - it preserves settlement identity; and - it clearly maintains the physical and perceptual separation between the builtup areas of settlements.

-The emerging Local Plan defines an Area of Local Separation (ALS) between Woodthorpe and the urban edge of Loughborough.
-The application site is mainly within the ALS (with the site frontage and number 63 outside the ALS).
-This policy is at an advanced stage and objections were discussed at the hearing sessions in June 2022 and are consistent with the NPPF so can be given moderate weight.
+As a result, it is not considered that there is a need to reduce the weight that should be given to them. - 9.3.2 Emerging Local Plan Policy EV1 requires new development to protect landscape character and to reinforce sense of place and local distinctiveness and maintain separate identities of settlements.
+This policy is at an advanced stage and was discussed at the hearing sessions in June 2022 and is consistent with the NPPF so can be given moderate weight. - 9.3.3 Emerging policy EV3 states that development in Areas of Local Separation will only be supported where: - it preserves settlement identity; and - it clearly maintains the physical and perceptual separation between the builtup areas of settlements. - 9.3.4 The emerging Local Plan defines an Area of Local Separation (ALS) between Woodthorpe and the urban edge of Loughborough.
+The application site is within the proposed ALS This policy is at an advanced stage and objections were discussed at the hearing sessions in June 2022 and are consistent with the NPPF so can be given moderate weight.